-Lynn Carone was born in Los Angeles, USA, and naturalized as Brazilian.
-She graduated as an artist from FAAP – The Armando Álvares Penteado Foundation – in 1988, and lived in São Paulo until 2017.
-She currently lives in Brasília and is a Master's student in the Post-Graduate Program in Visual Arts in the Arts and Technology line at the University of Brasília, where she lectures as a substitute teacher.
+Lynn Carone was born in Los Angeles, USA, naturalized Brazilian.
+She graduated as an artist at Faap, Fundação Armando Álvares Penteado in 1988 and lived in São Paulo until 2017.
+She currently lives in Brasília and is a Master's student in the Post-Graduate Program in Visual Arts in the Arts and Technology line at the University of Brasília, where she taught from 2018 to 2020, as a substitute teacher.
 She is an art educator, teacher trainer and jewelry designer.

-She attended training courses with several artists, such as Carlos Fajardo, Edith Derdik, Carmela Gross, Nuno Ramos, Evandro Carlos Jardings, amongst others.
+She attended training courses with several artists, such as Carlos Fajardo, Edith Derdik, Carmela Gross, Nuno Ramos, Evandro Carlos Jardings, Suzette Venturelli, Denise Camargo amongst others.

 From 2014 onwards, the metal engraving “What is mine, what is ours”, became part of the collection of the Pinacoteca Gallery of São Paulo and in 2019 the work "Na lata" was acquired for the collection of Galeria 10, of the Cultural Center of the Chamber of Deputies /Brasília/DF.